benwis/femark/README.md

 - TOML
 - JSON

 Currently the supported languages are driven mostly by my needs, but I am open to PRs to add additional language support if they are popular.
-I am currently investigating a way to add language support at runtime, but currently there is no way to do so.

 ## Theme